Drjimbop/CloudInfraProject/Activity/KibanaActivity.md

 2. Answer the following questions:

    - In the last 7 days, how many unique visitors were located in India?

-    245
+245 Images/Kibana/7daysIndia.PNG

 - In the last 24 hours, of the visitors from China, how many were using Mac OSX?
-9
+9 Images/Kibana/24hoursChina.PNG

  - In the last 2 days, what percentage of visitors received 404 errors?
 How about 503 errors?
 404: 6.25% 503: 2.5%
+Images/Kibana/2day404and503.PNG

  - In the last 7 days, what country produced the majority of the traffic on the website?

-China: 326
+China: 326 Images/Kibana/7daysmajoritytraffic.png

  - Of the traffic that's coming from that country, what time of day had the highest amount of activity?
-    12pm-1pm
+12-1PM Images/Kibana/ChinaTimeofDay.PNG

  - List all the types of downloaded files that have been identified for the last 7 days, along with a short description of each file type (use Google if you aren't sure about a particular file type).
+Images/Kibana/TypesOfFiles.PNG
 gz: .gz files are compressed files created using the gzip compression utility.

 css: .css files can help define font, size, color, spacing, border and location of HTML information on a webpage.
-They are downloaded with their .html counterparts and rendered by the browser.

-zip: A lossless compression format.
-A .zip file may contain one or more files or directories that have been compressed.
+zip: A compression format that needs to be uncompressed to view its contents.
+Should be smaller when compressed.

 deb: A file with the .deb file extension is a Debian (Linux) Software Package file.
 These files are installed when using the apt package manager.

 rpm: .rpm file formats are a Red Hat Software Package file.
 RPM stands for Red Hat Package Manager.